forcedotcom/cli/releasenotes/README.md

 ------------

+* NEW: We improved the performance of deploys and retrieves.

+  Many thanks to Jon Freed ((@jon-freed)[https://github.com/jon-freed]), who is actually the "we" in the previous sentence.
+Jon contributed all the source code, which cleverly cuts back the number of string manipulations and simplifies key lookups, resulting in faster deployments and retrievals.
+We are delighted with your generous contribution. (source-deploy-retrieve PR [#1583](https://github.com/forcedotcom/source-deploy-retrieve/pull/1583), source-deploy-retrieve PR [#1591](https://github.com/forcedotcom/source-deploy-retrieve/pull/1591))

 ## 2.98.6 (July 23, 2025) [stable]

 * NEW: We've improved the performance of `project deploy|retrieve start` when used with source tracking.  (source-tracking PRs [#794](https://github.com/forcedotcom/source-tracking/pull/794) and [#732](https://github.com/forcedotcom/source-tracking/pull/732))